mecid/mecid.github.io/_posts/2019-08-07-viewmodifiers-in-swiftui.md

 category: View Composition
 ---

-*ViewModifiers* play a significant role in *SwiftUI*.
+*ViewModifiers* play a significant role in SwiftUI.
 Most of the functions called on a *View* are *ViewModifiers*.
-It is the primary way of modifying the view instance in *SwiftUI*.
+It is the primary way of modifying the view instance in SwiftUI.
 In this post, we will take a look at some ready to use *ViewModifiers*, and then we will build our own custom *ViewModifier*.

 #### Custom ViewModifier
 Assume that we are working on Github repositories search app, and we need some *View* to display a single repository in the search results screen.
 Here we go.